AlfiyaZi/change-maker/readme.md

 Changemaker is an authentication system for Points of Light and affiliated applications.
 The service verifies identities and helps third party services keep track of volunteer activities across various properties.
 It is intended to be a single-sign-on service for Points of Light.

-Changemaker is a fully functional OAuth2 server using [Laravel Passport](https://laravel.com/docs/5.3/passport].
+Changemaker is a fully functional OAuth2 server using [Laravel Passport](https://laravel.com/docs/5.3/passport).
+For full documentation on the server, please refer to the passport documentation and [the League's OAuth2.0 Server](https://oauth2.thephpleague.com).

 Once a token has been granted, token holders have access to the following API methods:

 ## User Details